Ross 128

-Ross 128 is a red dwarf in the equatorial zodiac constellation of Virgo, near β Virginis.
+Ross 128 is a red dwarf star in the equatorial zodiac constellation of Virgo, near β Virginis.
 The apparent magnitude of Ross 128 is 11.13, which is too faint to be seen with the unaided eye.
 Based upon parallax measurements, the distance of this star from Earth is 11.007 ly, making it the twelfth closest stellar system to the Solar System.
 It was first cataloged in 1926 by American astronomer Frank Elmore Ross.

 Properties

 This low-mass star has a stellar classification of M4 V, which places it among the category of stars known as red dwarfs.
-It has 15% of the mass of the Sun and 21% of the Sun's radius, but generates energy so slowly that it has only 0.033% of the Sun's visible luminosity; however, most of the energy being radiated by the star is in the infrared band, with the bolometric luminosity being equal to 0.36% of solar.
+It has about 18% of the mass of the Sun and 20% of the Sun's radius, but generates energy so slowly that it has only 0.033% of the Sun's visible luminosity; however, most of the energy being radiated by the star is in the infrared band, with the bolometric luminosity being equal to 0.37% of solar.
 This energy is being radiated from the star's outer atmosphere at an effective temperature of 3,180 K. This gives it the cool orange-red glow of an M-type star.

 Ross 128 is an old disk star, which means it has a low abundance of elements other than hydrogen and helium, what astronomers term the star's metallicity, and it orbits near the plane of the Milky Way galaxy.
 The star lacks a strong excess of infrared radiation.
 An infrared excess is usually an indicator of a dust ring in orbit around the star.

 In 1972, a flare was detected from Ross 128.
 It was observed to increase in brightness by about half a magnitude in the ultraviolet U band, returning to normal brightness in less than an hour.
 At optical wavelengths, the brightness changes were almost undetectable.
 It was classified as a flare star and given the variable star designation FI Virginis.
 Because of the low rate of flare activity, it is thought to be a magnetically evolved star.
 That is, there is some evidence that the magnetic braking of the star's stellar wind has lowered the frequency of flares, but not the net yield.

 Brightness variations thought to be due to rotation of the star and magnetic cycles similar to the sunspot cycle have also been detected.
 These cause changes of just a few thousandths of a magnitude.
 The rotation period is found to be 165.1 days, and the magnetic cycle length 4.1 years.

 Ross 128 is orbiting through the galaxy with an eccentricity of 0.122, causing its distance from the Galactic Center to range between 26.8–34.2 kly.
 This orbit will bring the star closer to the Solar System in the future.
 The nearest approach will occur in approximately 71,000 years, when it will come within 6.233 ± 0.085 ly.